Royals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- Kansas City has a record of 7-21, a 25% win rate, when it's set as an underdog of +155 or more by bookmakers this season.
+- This season, Kansas City has won eight of its 34 games, or 23.5%, when it's the underdog by at least +145 on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 39.2% chance of walking away with the win.
+- The Royals have an implied victory probability of 40.8% according to the moneyline set for this matchup.

-- Games involving Kansas City have gone over the total set by bookmakers in 41 of 88 chances this season.
+- Kansas City's games have gone over the total in 41 of its 89 chances.

-- The Royals are 8-7-0 against the spread in their 15 games that had a posted line this season.
+- In 15 games with a line this season, the Royals have a mark of 8-7-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!